SimranS224/Volunteerly/frontend/README.md

 ## User

-1. Once the app starts the user will see the home page but wont have the ability to see any events until
+1. Once the app starts the user will see the home page, and events.
-2.
-3.
-4.
-5.
-6.
+2. To access other pages the user must first login using the login steps provided above.
+3. Then the user can see their profile which has hard coded values currently
+4. They can browse events on the homepage by searching an event, when they click on an event they can see more details about it and can also see where it is on a google maps api view.

 ## Admin